CanevottiAlessia/miR-RF/README.md

 > Output files from both `miR_application.py` and `miR_classes.py` are written to the directory from which the scripts are launched.
 > Temporary folders and files are created during execution.
 Temporary files are automatically deleted at the end of the run, while the folders remain empty.

 ---

 ## Example

 Below you can find a complete example of the workflow.
-An example FASTA file (fasta_example.fa) is provided with the repository (dir: input):
+An example FASTA file (fasta_example.fa) is provided with the repository (in the "input" folder):

 ```plaintext
 >hsa-mir-3665